dani37x/E-lectro/README.md

 - [ ] list of products
 - [ ] own hash password algorithm
 - [ ] own authentication system
-- [ ] user can change his nickname and own personal data
-- [ ] Database change - from sqlalchemy to SQLITE3

 ### Built With